ssvaidyanathan/generator-apigee-proxy/README.md

 - Copy templates for configurations
 - Generate tests from the spec (using oatts)

+### Configurations

+Current configuration structure only contains `test` and `prod` environments.
+Please update this to your Apigee environments and include the appropriate config files.
+You can refer to the [plugin samples](https://github.com/apigee/apigee-config-maven-plugin/tree/master/samples/EdgeConfig/resources) for more details on the structure

 Once the folder is generated, you can run
 >`mvn clean install -P{profile} -Dusername={username} -Dpassword={password} -Dorg={org}`